 As a Muslim, I do not think of the ego as an enemy to be conquered.
 I merely acknowledge its role in my life on earth.
 And at times I salute my ego-self as the part of me designed to survive difficult circumstances.
 I believe this even though I know that our ego is finite and develops in relation to other finite beings, while our Desert Island Identity develops in relation to an infinite force, we call God.

 In Eastern religious traditions, as well in some metaphysical New Age thought, those who identify exclusively with their DIID are called enlightened masters, mystics, or prophets.
-In the Islamic tradition, we are advised against identifying exclusively with one identity or the other.
-Mainstream Islamic religious practice is not designed to completely obliterate the ego, but rather to engage with it in a spiritual struggle called Jihad.

 As long as I am free to develop my ego with enough freedom to cope with reality, then my ego becomes a means to an end and not the means to my end or the end of others.

 There are three things that differentiate my ego from the ego of someone who perpetuates hate and may even engage in acts of violence: